Shandong Ruyi: 1972–2000

 The company was founded in 1972, and was formerly known as Shandong Jining Woolen Mill, and is based in Jining, China.
-It is a subsidiary of Jining Ruyi Investment Co., Ltd. Future chair Qiu Yafu became vice president in late 1992 of Shandong Ruyi Woolen Textiles Group Co Ltd, and president in late 1996.
-In late 1997 he then became chairman and president, roles he held until 2002.
+It is a subsidiary of Jining Ruyi Investment Co., Ltd. Qiu Yafu became vice president in late 1992 of Shandong Ruyi Woolen Textiles Group Co Ltd, and president in late 1996; in late 1997 he became chairman and president, roles he held until 2002.

 2001–2016

 Shandong Ruyi was founded as is in 2001.
 Qiu Yafu was chairman and president of Shandong Ruyi Science & Technology Group from August 2002 until August 2008, when he became only chairman.
 He is also currently president of Shandong Ruyi Woolen Textiles Group Co Ltd. In 2010, it purchased a 41 percent stake in Renown Inc., a Japanese apparel maker, for $36.8 million, becoming its largest stakeholder.

-As of 2016, it also owned Hong Kong-based menswear group Trinity.
-Trinity Ltd was purchased for $283.88 million.
+As of 2016, it also owned Hong Kong-based menswear group Trinity Ltd which was purchased for $283.88 million.
 In December 2016, Aquascutum, a British luxury clothing manufacturer, was due to be sold for $120m (£97m) to two buyers, one of which was Shandong Ruyi.
 It was sold to Shandong Ruyi for $117 million.

-As of 2016, Shandong Ruyi owned the French company SMCP, owner of fashion brands Sandro, Maje and Claudie Pierlot.
+As of 2016, Shandong Ruyi owned the French company SMCP Group, the parent company of fashion brands Sandro Paris, Maje, and Claudie Pierlot.
 It purchased the majority stake in SMCP in 2016 for £1.15 billion after six months of negotiations.
 SMCP CEO Daniel Lalonde said that the investment would fund SMCP's growth overseas, particularly in Asia.
 SMCP was then taken public in 2017, with Shandong Ruyi maintaining its stake.